JOIN OUR MAILING LIST!

 DOG CHOCOLATE sound like a crowded room but are actually four individuals from London.
 Having played in many other bands including Yeborobo, Limn and Gasp!
 Cracking Eggs, united they recognise Dog Chocolate as their one true love.

 Abandoning notions of elegance, cred and professionalism they embrace the ramshackle, instant and fun, capturing a vivid spontaneity with their music.
 'Snack Fans' is the band's debut album, following on from 2014's release 'Or', a split LP with gastronomic kin Ravioli Me Away (released by Upset The Rhythm).
-2018 sees the release into the wild of the 'Moody Balloon Baby' too, Dog Chocolate's second full length album!
+2018 saw the release into the wild of the 'Moody Balloon Baby' too, Dog Chocolate's second full length album.

 DOG CHOCOLATE RELEASES